 Blogging courses for new bloggers

 There are some courses that could explain everything more in-depth than I can in a single post.
-Unfortunately, there’s way too many courses out there that simply can’t teach you much.
+Unfortunately, there are way too many courses out there that simply can’t teach you much.
 Why?
 Always check who’s written the course.
 Always google their profiles to see if it’s worth your money.

 For instance, why would you trust someone with SEO if their own blog doesn’t even show up in Google if you search their name?
 Would you trust someone with branding on Twitter when they follow as many people as they’re followed by?
 You shouldn’t.